 You will need to know how to choose a therapist who is skilled in treating body dysmorphic disorder.
 A good starting place is a certified eating disorders specialist (CEDS).
 These therapists will either be licensed professional counselors (LPC), licensed marriage and family therapists (LMFT), or psychologists (PhD, PsyD).

 Another specialty to search for is an OCD specialist who may also have experience in other co-occurring issues such as personality disorders, eating disorders, and social anxiety.
-There are online directories that make it easy to search for professionals with specific areas of expertise.
+There are online therapist directories that make it easy to search for professionals with specific areas of expertise.
 You can also consult your insurance carrier, online search engines, or primary care physician.

-How to Get Help For a Child
+How to Get Help for a Child With Body Dysmorphia

 If you suspect your child is struggling with body dysmorphic disorder, it’s important to have them evaluated by a professional.
 Online resources are available to assist you in seeking out a qualified professional.
 If you’re unable to locate a qualified therapist through an online directory, your insurance carrier should be able to provide a list of professionals in your area.